all pictures (Flickr, may 2008) courtesy of gernotp

 However, when in 1958 in a journal he saw a picture of the Atomium, without any hesitation he took the train to Brussels to see it in reality.
-He came back with a model of the Atomium, emptied a room of the farm, situated the model there and started constructing an environment around it.
+He came back with a model of the Atomium, emptied a room of the farm, situated the model there and started constructing a kinetic art environment around it.

 The first eight years he kept secret what he was doing.
-Even his family did not know about his creative constructive activities and they must have wondered about his whereabouts when he was away from home visiting junk yards, second-hand dealers and flee markets to obtain devices he could use in his installation.
+Even his family did not know about his constructive activities and they must have wondered about his whereabouts when he was away from home visiting junk yards, second-hand dealers and flee markets to obtain devices he could use in his installation.

 Gsellmann has been working for more than twenty years on his creation.
-It ultimately became a 6 m long, 3 m high and 2 m wide construction, with 25 electric motors to make devices turn around, a lot of lamps to illuminate the environment, whistles that blow at will.
+It ultimately became a 6 m long, 3 m high and 2 m wide construction, with 25 electric motors to make devices turn around, a lot of lamps to illuminate the construction, and whistles that blow at will.

-The installation has been painted in bright colors, all together a happy, cheerful merry-go-round world
+Painted in bright colors, the installation all together presented a happy, cheerful merry-go-round world

 In 1968 Gsellmann for the first time put his machine into operation, but it used so much power that all supply of electricity to the village collapsed, putting all villagers in the dark.

 In 1972 the installation got publicity in the local and regional press and from that moment on visitors began to flock.

 Gsellmann died in 1981.
 It has been reported (by the family) that shortly before Gsellmann said he considered his creation as being completed